localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 Requests from the *application* container to `<bucket-name>.s3.<region>.localhost.localstack.cloud:4566/<key>`, will reach the LocalStack container.

 {{<alert title="Note">}}
-We suggest using a private IP address range for your containers, such as 10.0.0.0/8 since this does not conflict with IP addresses assigned by docker.
+We suggest using a private IP address range for your containers, such as 10.0.0.0/8 since this does not conflict with IP addresses assigned by Docker.
 Also avoid using `X.X.X.1` as this often represents the host within that subnet.
 {{</alert>}}